Ermish/BootstrapSelectableDropdowns/README.md

 ## What is it?

 Bootstrap offers dropdowns that can be appended or prepended to any input element.
-These dropdowns are only links and do not update the dropdown "button".
+When you click on a dropdown option, the "selected" value does not change.

-This makes that dream become a reality!
+This simple and compact plugin makes that happen!

 ## How do I use it?